 1. Building Blocks

-Building blocks are classic for a reason.
-They help develop fine motor skills, creativity, and problem-solving.
-Brands like Lego Duplo and Meli Maxi offer sets that are safe and easy for little hands to handle.
+Building blocks are a classic for a reason.
+These blocks help develop fine motor skills, creativity, and problem-solving abilities.
+Brands like Lego Duplo and Meli Maxi offer sets that are safe and easy for small hands to handle.

 Interlocking toys , such as wooden puzzles , help develop hand-eye coordination and the understanding of shapes and colors.
 They also encourage patience and concentration.
-Studies show that the earlier we introduce these types of toys to children, the greater their cognitive dexterity and problem-solving skills will be.
+Studies show that the earlier we offer this type of toy to children, the greater their cognitive skills and problem-solving abilities will be.

 3. Interactive Books

-Books with textures , sounds and flaps to lift are excellent for keeping children's attention and stimulating language and reading from an early age.
+Books with textures , sounds, and flaps to lift are excellent for keeping children's attention and stimulating language and reading from an early age.
 Books with simple stories and colorful illustrations are especially appealing.
-It is important to emphasize that reading habits are also enhanced when children have more contact with books from the first months of age.
+It's important to emphasize that reading habits are also enhanced when children have greater contact with books from their first months of life.

 4. Tricycles and Push Carts

-Toys that encourage movement, such as tricycles and pushchairs, are great for physical development.
-They help improve balance and coordination, and provide outdoor fun.
+Toys that encourage movement, such as tricycles and pushcarts, are great for physical development.
+They help improve balance and coordination, as well as providing outdoor fun.

 5. Pretend Play Toys

-Pretend play toys , such as play kitchens , play tools and dolls , allow children to imitate adults and explore different social roles.
-It is a great way to help develop imagination and social skills, encouraging exploration of different roles.
+Pretend play toys , such as toy kitchens , toy tools , and dolls , allow children to imitate adults and explore different social roles.
+It's a great way to help develop imagination and social skills, encouraging the exploration of various roles.

-Play dough is great for creativity and fine motor skills.
+Kinetic sand is excellent for creativity and fine motor coordination.
 Children can create shapes and figures, which can also be a great introduction to artistic skills.

 7. Toy Musical Instruments

-Musical instruments such as drums, guitars , tambourines, and xylophones help develop a sense of rhythm and coordination.
-In addition, music can be an excellent form of emotional expression for children.
+Musical instruments, such as drums, guitars , tambourines, and xylophones , help develop rhythmic sense and coordination.
+Furthermore, music can be an excellent form of emotional expression for children.

 Tips for Parents